braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_version_history.md

 ### Discarding versions

 You can create up to 10 versions per Canvas.
 If you reach this limit, you can discard a version to make space for a new one.
 Note that versions are discarded upon clicking **Discard**, not when you update the Canvas.
+This is reflected in the overall Canvas changelog, not a specific version's changelog.

 If you discard a version, the Canvas setup will be lost immediately, but the analytics associated with the discarded version will be retained.

 ## Viewing analytics